deepsense-ai/db-ally/docs/how-to/custom_views.md

-# How-To: Write Custom Views
+# How-To: Use custom data sources with db-ally

 !!! note
     This is an advanced topic.
 If you're looking to create a view that retrieves data from an SQL database, please refer to the [SQL Views](sql_views.md) guide instead.